Kotlin/KEEP/proposals/type-classes.md

 Type classes are a form of interface that provide a greater degree of polymorphism than classical interfaces.
 Type classes can also improve code reuse in contrast to classical interfaces if done correctly.

-The introduction of type classes allow the substitution of `reified` generic functions with a more robust approach that does not require functions to be declared `inline` or `reified`.
+The introduction of type classes allows the substitution of `reified` generic functions with a more robust approach that does not require functions to be declared `inline` or `reified`.

 ## Motivation